jyothihande/PYTHON-BASIC-CODE/README.md

 # PYTHON-BASIC-CONCEPTUAL-CODES
 All basic conceptual codes of Python for easy understanding.
-As a beginner in coding, I have made sure to keep errors in specific methods so that it is easy to understand the concepts to the coders.
+As a beginner in coding, I have kept errors in specific methods with explanations so that it is easy to understand the concepts to the coders.